mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.rst

 Data Pre-Processing
 -------------------

+    A more detailed description of the following arguments can be found :ref:`here<pre_processing>`.

 Depending on the characteristics of a dataset, it might be desirable to apply one of the following pre-processing techniques before training and evaluating machine learning models.

 One-Hot-Encoding